DevilLord41/Growtopia-Captcha-Solver/README.md

 100% Solve rate.

 ### Free server
-There no guarantee free server will not down or full.
+There no guarantee free server will not down or full.<br>
 `http://45.58.56.107:1945/gt/captcha?id=`*captchaID*

 ### Premium Server